zgoda/brewlog/conf/README.md

 Adapt these to your setup.

-## brewlog.conf

-Upstart configuration file.
-On Ubuntu 14.04 it goes to `/etc/init`.

-## brewlog.nginx.ssl.conf
+## brewlog.nginx.conf

-Nginx configuration file with letsencrypt SSL certificates configured, goes to `/etc/nginx/sites-available`
+Base Nginx configuration file, goes to `/etc/nginx/sites-available`.
+It does not include any SSL/HTTPS configuration as this is managed automatically by [ACME Certbot](https://certbot.eff.org/).
+Just launch your site unsecured and allow Certbot do its work.

 ## brewlog.ini